Newly Featured Coolers

 - Super Easy to Clean: Smoother surface wipes clean easily; leak-resistant channel drain for easy draining without tilting

-#4 Best Heavy Duty Ice Chest for Camping
+#4 Best Heavy Duty Ice Chest

 The Titan Deep Freeze High Performance Roto Cooler includes uni-body rotationally molded building and construction and a premium mix of thick polyurethane insulation that makes the most of ice retention for approximately 4 days!
 The cooler likewise includes a 360 ° rubber gasket together with heavy-duty T-latches that are deterioration resistant.
 In mix, they offer a tight seal to keep the cold inside.